weiss-gal/chunka_bank/README.md

 - replace web server for cb_server to waitress

 post MVP
+- execute commands one by one (request each part separately)
 - add transfer request - request
 - auth authentication to cb_server module
 - add language support
+- add more friendly answers